FOSS4GAcademy/GST104FOSS4GLabs/Module 4 Lab/QGIS 2.8 and Inkscape 0.91/Module 4 Lab.md

 51. Double-click on the color bar next to the “IDPs” attribute in the Assigned attributes box.
 This will open the Select Color dialog.
 52. Set the following color for the pie chart:
 	+ Hue: 270
-	+ Sat: 170
+	+ Sat: 70
-	+ Val: 255
+	+ Val: 100
 53. Click the Size tab.
 54. Unheck ‘Fixed size’.
 If we kept Fixed size checked, even countries with NULL IDP attributes will have a circle displayed.
 Since we want to avoid that, we will still scale the size of the proportional symbols to the attribute value.
 55. In the Attribute dropdown box, choose ‘IDPs’.
-Reference Figure 7 for steps 40-42.
 56. Click ‘Find maximum value’ button.
 Notice that the maximum value is 6,500,000.
 Roughly 6.5 times the amount of the country with the larger number of refugees (Lebanon – 980,731).
 If we set the size to be 6.5 times larger than the size of the largest refugee symbol (40mm), it would be a staggering 260mm!
 That would completely cover the map!
 (If you are curious, try 260 and see for yourself.
 I’ll wait.)
 So, our options are to a) make the refugee circles smaller, or b) use some ‘cartographic license’ to scale down the IDP circle.
 If we choose option a, the refugee circles may become too small to be impactful.
 If we choose option b, we will not be scaling all circles proportionally.
 I recommend option b because while we are not scaling proportionally, we will still make the IDP circle dominate the map and still leave an impact with the map reader.
 57. Set size to 100.